physics/hc/README.md

-# kjv
+# hc

-Read the Word of God from your terminal
+Read commentary of The Holy Bible from your terminal.

-Forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.
+Forked from [https://github.com/LukeSmithxyz/kjv.git], but commentary instead of the actual verses.

 ## Usage

-    usage: ./kjv [flags] [reference...]
+    usage: ./hc [flags] [reference...]

       -l      list books
       -W      no line wrap